Benefits of studying abroad

 The exchange programme with the University of Canterbury is the subject of a bilateral agreement with The University of Nottingham School of Law.

 Under the Universitas 21 scheme, no tuition fees are payable by students attending the University of Auckland.
 Similarly, no tuition fees are payable under the bilateral agreement with the University of Canterbury.
-However, all students on the four-year programmes pay a fee to The University of Nottingham, which is currently set at £1,350.
+However, all students on the four-year programmes pay a fee to the University of Nottingham, which is currently set at £1,385 for Home students.

 There is also the cost of return travel to New Zealand and medical insurance to cover hospitalisation.
 Accommodation costs and living expenses in New Zealand are not dissimilar to those in Nottingham.